ritikarawat220/Capstone-project---Conference-page/README.md

 - Implement some UX improvements: add the "More" button on the home page, include transitions and/or animation

+- Implement additional pages, like the tickets page and the schedule page.
+Make sure that you have a decent mobile design for them

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTRIBUTING -->